-Mana Whānau is a six-month, intensive, in-home parenting support programme for:
+Mana Whānau is a six-month parenting support programme for:

-- whānau who need support to have their children return home from foster care.
+- whānau who need support to have their children return to their care.

 This can be done by reducing toxic levels of stress to free up the mental bandwidth required for parents to care for their tamariki effectively and, where necessary, build new skills and capabilities.
 Toxic stressors include financial hardship, housing issues and mental distress.

 Our kaimahi work alongside parents and their tamariki for six months.
 The aim of Mana Whānau is that at the end of that time whānau are confident they have what they need to give their tamariki the love, care and attention they need to thrive.

 - Reduce the stress in their life so they have more time and headspace to focus on their tamariki and building their own skills

 - Get the practical help they and their tamariki need to have a safe and loving home

 - Work on goals, commitments, and priorities for parents and their tamariki